-The cash dividends declared by AboitizPower to common stockholders from 2017 to the second quarter of 2019 are shown in the table below:
+The cash dividends declared by AboitizPower to common stockholders from 2018 to the first quarter of 2020 are shown in the table below:

-Year Cash Dividend Per Share Total Declared Declaration Date Record Date Payment Date 2019 (regular) ₱1.47 ₱10.82 bn 3/7/2019 3/21/2019 4/5/2019 2019 (regular) ₱1.47 ₱10.82 bn 3/7/2019 3/21/2019 4/5/2019 2018 (regular) ₱1.39 ₱10.23 bn 3/8/2018 3/22/2018 4/12/2018 2017 (regular) ₱1.36 ₱10.01 bn 3/7/2017 3/21/2017 4/10/2017
+Year Cash Dividend Per Share Total Declared Declaration Date Record Date Payment Date 2020 (regular) ₱1.18 ₱8.68 bn 3/6/2020 3/20/2020 4/3/2020 2019 (regular) ₱1.47 ₱10.82 bn 3/7/2019 3/21/2019 4/5/2019 2018 (regular) ₱1.39 ₱10.23 bn 3/8/2018 3/22/2018 4/12/2018

-There are no restrictions that limit the payment of dividends on common shares to stockholders of records as of 21 March 2019.
+There are no restrictions that limit the payment of dividends on common shares to stockholders of records as of 23 March 2020.

-During the regular board meeting of the Company held on 28 November 2012, the Board approved a revised dividend policy consisting of an annual cash dividend payment ratio of 50% of its consolidated net income from the previous fiscal year based on the audited financial statements of the Company.
-The new policy changes the previous cash dividend payment ratio of 33% of previous year's net profits.
+During the regular board meeting of the Company held on 28 November 2012, the Board approved a revised dividend policy consisting of an annual cash dividend payment ratio of 50% of its consolidated net income from the previous fiscal year based on the audited financial statements of the Company, subject to annual review and approval by the Board.
+The new policy changed the previous cash dividend payment ratio of 33% of previous year's net profits.
 The Company's new dividend policy was effective starting 2013.

-The Philippine Corporation Code prohibits stock corporations from retaining surplus profits in excess of 100% of their paid-in capital stock, except when justified by definite corporate expansion projects or programs approved by the Board, or when the corporation is prohibited under any loan agreement with any financial institution or creditor from declaring dividend without its consent, and such consent has not yet been secured, or when it can be clearly shown that such retention is necessary under special circumstances obtaining in the corporation.
+The Revised Corporation Code prohibits stock corporations from retaining surplus profits in excess of 100% of their paid-in capital stock, except when justified by definite corporate expansion projects or programs approved by the Board, or when the corporation is prohibited under any loan agreement with any financial institution or creditor from declaring dividend without its consent, and such consent has not yet been secured, or when it can be clearly shown that such retention is necessary under special circumstances obtaining in the corporation.